NRMA: The NRMA

+As part of the NRMA, there’s a benefits program My NRMA Rewards which provides a range of discounts exclusive to members on a variety of goods and services.
+These include everyday items such as groceries and fuel, as well as discretionary purchases like fashion, movie tickets, experiences and accommodation.

+Relationship with RACA

-In 1939, the NRMA had 66,234 members and a huge road service operation.
-When the war in Europe began, it made a £10,000 donation to Australia's war effort, and followed RACA's early lead in forming the NRMA Transport Auxiliary.
-This force of 500 owner-drivers would provide rapid troop transport if required.
-Staff member, Miss K. Broadbent, organised a Women's Auxiliary Transport Corps and successfully trained 506 women to handle trucks, lorries, ambulances and motor cycles.
+When World War II began, it followed the RACA's early lead in forming the NRMA Transport Auxiliary.
+This force of 500 drivers would provide rapid troop transport if required.
+Staff member, Miss K. Broadbent, organised a Women's Auxiliary Transport Corps which trained 506 women to drive more complex vehicles such as trucks, ambulances and motorcycles.

-RACA and the NRMA were both involved in information campaigns during the war, including the discouragement of petrol hoarding, considered both unpatriotic and dangerous.
-After the war, lobbying by the NRMA, RACA and affiliates in other States had a direct effect on the 1949 Coalition Government's promises to end petrol rationing and give a better deal on road grants and petrol tax.

-At the end of the war, RACA took the decision to cease its road service operations.
+At the end of the war, RACA made the decision to cease its road service operations.
 The NRMA's growth had made its competing operations considerably wider in scope and reach.
-RACA's members were better served by an agreement concluded with the NRMA whereby RACA membership included entitlement to full NRMA services, an arrangement that still exists today.
-For many years, an NRMA officer was based full-time at the RACA Club House.
+RACA's members were served by an agreement with the NRMA whereby RACA membership included entitlement to full NRMA services.

-Recent History

-Growth

-The 1950s heralded the beginning of a huge surge in the number of cars on Australian roads, and NRMA membership increased in kind.
-It hit one million members in the 1970s, and by the late 1980s that number had doubled.
-To ensure the fleet of NRMA Patrols could find their members they adopted new technologies at the time like the two-way radio and the latest Holden panel vans.